Ghostkwebb/IITP-Retro-Revive/README.md

 ## Project Overview

-This project is an "Impossible Pacman" game where each level is generated uniquely using a random walk algorithm.
-Players can also define their desired win score before starting a game.
+Dive into a fresh and unpredictable Pacman experience with **Impossible Pacman**!
+This isn't your classic arcade game.
+We've taken the familiar ghost-dodging, pellet-munching gameplay and added a twist: **each level is generated uniquely every time you play**.
+Using a random walk algorithm, the maze layout is different in every game, ensuring endless replayability and challenging you to adapt to new environments.

+But that's not all!
+Feeling like setting your own challenge? **Impossible Pacman allows you to define the win score before you start a level**.
+Whether you prefer a quick dash for a low score or a marathon session aiming for a high one, the choice is yours.
+Get ready for an "impossible" level of Pacman fun where no two games are ever the same!

 ## Team Details